 Is surrogacy legal in my state?

 If you are uncertain about the laws in your state regarding surrogacy, please fill out an application.
 Then, you will see for yourself whether you would qualify based on the state you live in.
-You will get a response within 1-3 business days of submitting your application.
+You will get a response instantly after submitting your application.

 What is a Gestational Surrogate?

 A Gestational Surrogate or a Gestational Carrier is a woman who becomes pregnant using an embryo created by the process of in vitro fertilization (IVF).
 The Surrogate may achieve pregnancy using the mother’s eggs and the father’s sperm.
 Gestational surrogacy also offers the option to use donor eggs or donor sperm.
 There will be no genetic relationship to the Surrogate.